YuvalSchwartz/sqe-hw3/README.md

 This is a repository for assignment 3 of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called [Moodle](https://moodle.org).

-$$*TODO* Add some general description about the software$$
+Moodle is a free and open-source learning management system (LMS) used to create and manage online learning environments.
+It is designed to help educators create and manage online course materials, and it includes features such as quizzes, assignments, and discussion forums.
+It is widely used by schools and universities around the world.

 ## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+1. Go to the following link: https://download.moodle.org/windows/
+2. Download the zip file of the version of your choice (we recommend a stable version).
+3. Execute "Start Moodle" file.
+4. Now you can go to http://localhost/ to enter the moodle server.
+5. Whenever you are done, remember to execute "Stop Moodle" file.

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
+We tested the quiz module that allows adding different groups of participants with properties that overrides the original quiz's properties.
+For example - get extra time for the quiz.

  We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions
+*User story:* A teacher removes a student from extra-time group of a quiz.

+*Preconditions:*
-*Preconditions:* There is a course with a teacher
+1. There is a course with a teacher, a student, and a quiz.
+2. The student is in an extra-time group of the quiz.

-*Expected outcome:* The quiz is added to the course.
+*Expected outcome:* The student is no longer in the extra time group, and he is no longer has an extra-time for the quiz.

-*User story:* A students attempts a quiz and answers correctly.
+*User story:* A students attempts a quiz and move to the next page.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.
+*Preconditions:*  There is a course with a student and a quiz with 2 pages.

-*Expected outcome:* The student receives 100.
+*Expected outcome:* The student moves to the next page successfully, and the quiz continues.
-$$

 ## How we tested
 We used two different testing methods: